MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/mtp/microsoft-secure-score-whats-new.md

 ## <a name="october-2020"></a>Ottobre 2020

-### <a name="remove-improvement-action-related-to-microsoft-defender-for-endpoint"></a>Rimuovere l'azione di miglioramento relativa a Microsoft Defender per Endpoint
+### <a name="remove-improvement-action-related-to-microsoft-defender-for-endpoint"></a>Rimuovere l'azione di miglioramento relativa a Microsoft Defender for Endpoint

-- Impostare il controllo del contenuto Web delle app di Windows Store di Microsoft Defender SmartScreen in modo da avvisare
+- Impostare il controllo del contenuto Web delle app di Windows Store di Microsoft Defender SmartScreen in modo che avvisi

 ## <a name="august-2020"></a>Agosto 2020